tfversion/docs/docs/use.md

 In developing `tfversion`, our 2 focus points are simplicity and ensuring a smooth user experience, enabling you to effortlessly use Terraform on any platform.

+## Installation

+Installing a Terraform version can be done in a few ways:

 ### Install the latest stable release

 ```sh